ChrisW-priv/PersonalVault/notes/Counting the number of in and out edges in a graph.md

 ---
-title: "Counting the number of in and out edges in a graph"
+categories: []
 date: 2025-02-14
-description: ""
+description: No description provided.
 tags:
-  - "zettlekasten"
+- zettlekasten
-categories: []
+title: Counting the number of in and out edges in a graph
 ---

 ## Definition